-Part 3 of the Legislation Act 2012 provides general authority for secondary legislation to incorporate by reference certain types of material and prescribes rules that apply when this general authority is relied on.
+Part 2 of the Legislation Act 2019 provides general authority for secondary legislation to incorporate by reference certain types of material and prescribes rules that apply when this general authority is relied on.
 The rules include a range of standard safeguards that address some of the above risks and issues.
-For example, amendments to the incorporated material do not become part of the law unless the amendments are specifically incorporated by a later instrument.
-Further, consultation is required on the proposal to incorporate material and there are rules about how the material must be held and made available.
+For example, amendments to the incorporated material do not become part of the law unless the amendments are specifically incorporated by later legislation made in accordance with Schedule 2 of the Legislation Act 2019 or another Act expressly authorises the amendments to have that effect.
+Further, consultation is required on the proposal to incorporate material, with the relevant agency to consider any comments made, having regard to the purpose of the Legislation Act 2019.
+The agency is to be satisfied that: